White Chocolate and Ginger Cheesecake, Ginger Brittle and Rhubarb

 Prepare the Rhubarb Pearls: place the oil in the freezer for two hours before needed.
 Bloom the gelatine by soaking it in cold water till softened.
 Blend the poached rhubarb and syrup until smooth, gently heat and dissolve the gelatine in the warm rhubarb puree.
 Pass the puree through a fine sieve.
 Use a syringe and drop small droplets of the puree in the ice-cold oil, leave them to set, use a slotted spoon to carefully remove them from the oil, rinse under chilled running water and leave to drain.
 Keep the pearls chilled until serving.
 Use them on the same day.
 Keep the puree for up to three days in the fridge and to make the pearls gently heat the puree before making the pearls as described above.

-To serve: carefully remove the cheesecake from the rings.
+To serve, carefully remove the cheesecake from the rings.
 Drain the poached rhubarb and arrange on the plate.
 Break a ginger brittle biscuit to create shards and place a shard at each end of the cheesecakes, place them on the plate and garnish with the rhubarb pearls.

-Cook's Note: to remove the cheesecakes from the metal rings with ease use a blowtorch and gently heat the rings all the way round, then pick the ring up and give it one shake and then the cheesecake should glide out.
+To remove the cheesecakes from the metal rings with ease use a blowtorch and gently heat the rings all the way round, then pick the ring up and give it one shake and then the cheesecake should glide out.
 Do not over heat the ring as the cheesecake will melt.